getodk/docs/src/encrypted-forms.rst

 Overview
 ====================
 Encrypted forms provide a mechanism to keep your data private even when using **http:** for communications (for example, when you do not have an **SSL certificate** or **https:** is not available).
-Encrypted forms may also enable Google App Engine deployments (and deployments using other web database services, such as, AWS) to comply with data privacy laws, eliminating the necessity for setting up your own servers to meet those requirements.
+Encrypted forms may also enable deployments using cloud providers to comply with data privacy laws, eliminating the necessity for setting up your own servers to meet those requirements.

 Encrypted forms apply asymmetric public key encryption at the time the form is finalized within ODK Collect.
 This encrypted form can then be submitted to a server.
-ODK Central provides `a managed encryption option <central-encryption>` which means a decrypted data file can securely be downloaded without using any other tool.
+ODK Central provides :ref:`a managed encryption option <central-encryption>` which means a decrypted data file can securely be downloaded without using any other tool.
 Central self-managed encryption and other servers require using ODK Briefcase to download and decrypt the data.
 Briefcase, when supplied with the asymmetric private key (which Briefcase never stores), can then decrypt and export the form data as a CSV file for your use.

 The finalized form's data (and media attachments) are encrypted before being submitted to a server and remain encrypted while stored on the server.
 When using Briefcase, the data remains encrypted as it is pulled, where it is again stored in encrypted form.